Date: 2025-07-22

 Most of the city had multi story residential buildings with shops on the first level.
 And this layout went on for a while with occasional parks and a street with restaurants.
 I don't think I saw a single house until I got on the train leaving and was looking at the countryside.

 For those that don't know, this is what a hostel looks like.
 Generally 6-12 people share a room so traveling is cheap.
-This hostel was around $45 USD each night because it's the time of year when lots of people travel in Europe.
+This hostel was around $45 USD per night because it's the time of year when lots of people travel in Europe.
 Some hostels can be booked for $15 or lower.

-This particular was neat and hostel took recycling and composting very seriously.
+This particular hostel was neat and took recycling and composting very seriously.

 Most hostels have a kitchen where you can cook food so you can make your trip a little cheaper.
 Because I was staying in Gothenburg for about a week, I cooked most of my meals.